Rishabh7890/MyTerminalStore/README.md

 ![Screen shot](images/bamazon5.png)

-If Bamazon does not have enough of the product in stock the user will be alerted and asked whether they would like to take another look at the inventory and purchase another quantity or item, or exit the application.
+If MyTerminalStore does not have enough of the product in stock the user will be alerted and asked whether they would like to take another look at the inventory and purchase another quantity or item, or exit the application.

 ## Technologies used: